RoAD Benchmark: How LiDAR Models Fail under Coupled Domain Shifts and Label Evolution: Related Work

-\myparagraph{Generalizability in Representation Learning} Generalizable representations are essential for transfer across domains and tasks.
-While supervised learning achieves strong task-specific performance, it often fails under domain shifts or novel labels.
-Self-supervised learning (SSL) leverages unlabeled data \citep{oord2018representation, bardes2021vicreg, simclr, swav} and typically yields more transferable features, sometimes surpassing supervised models \citep{ZhaoWLL21}.
-Yet, generalizability is usually evaluated in static settings (e.g., zero-shot, linear probe) \citep{RadfordKHRGASAM21}, leaving its reliability under continual learning (CL) with domain and label shifts less explored.
-Our results show that SSL models often underperform in CL, highlighting the need to reassess representation robustness in dynamic scenarios.
+Generalizable representations are crucial for transfer across domains and tasks.
+Although supervised learning achieves strong task-specific performance, it often degrades under domain shifts or novel label spaces, especially in limited-data regimes where overfitting is more likely.
+Self-supervised learning (SSL) leverages unlabeled data and is commonly believed to produce more transferable representations \citep{simclr, moco, DBLP:journals/pami/JingT21}.
+However, representation generalizability is typically evaluated in static settings, such as zero-shot transfer or linear probing \citep{RadfordKHRGASAM21}.
+In this work, we evaluate generalizability under both static and non-static settings to systematically assess the robustness of common design choices.